strongqa/howitzer/GETTING_STARTED.md

 ### Validations
 [[Back To Top]](#jump-to-section)

-Pape Object pattern does not expect using any validations on UI driver level.
-But at the same time, each page must have some anchor in order to identify page exclusively.
+The Pape Object pattern is not expected to use any validations on the UI driver level.
+But at the same time every page must have some anchor to identify a page exclusively.

 ```ruby
 validates <type>, options
 ```

-Howitzer providers 3 different validation types:
+Howitzer provides 3 different validation types:

 Validation Type    | Options | Value Type    | Description